souvik-databricks/dlt-with-debug/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Usage
-- *In our notebooks containing DLT Jobs the imports changes slightly as below*
+- *In our notebooks containing DLT Jobs the imports changes slightly as below and also the extra decorator `@dltwithdebug(globals())` is added to the functions*
     ```
     # Imports
     from dlt_with_debug import dltwithdebug, pipeline_id, showoutput